Jan9103/syrup/docs/config.md

 ## Prompt structure

-`$env.SYRUP_PROMPT.prompt` contains the structure of your prompt.
+`$env.SYRUP_PROMPT.prompt` contains the structure of your prompt:

-The first level is a list of lines.
+* The first level is a list of lines.

-The second level is a list of elements.
+* The second level is a list of elements.

-The third level are the actual elements.
+* The third level are the actual elements.

+`$env.SYRUP_PROMPT.right_prompt` can only have one line and thus misses the first level.

 ```nu
 $env.SYRUP_PROMPT.prompt = [